 (Anna Ross, CEO Kester Black)

 American workers, on average, clock more hours than foreign counterparts.
 They take less time off and are expected to be digitally available any time of the day.
 Research shows though that all those extra hours fail to make employees more valuable or productive.
 There is evidence that the long hours are not just harmful to the workers but also the companies.
+A distressed woman looking down at scattered pages on a table.

 Add to the decline in productivity the health risks to employees, which are numerous: impaired sleep, depression, heavy drinking, diabetes, impaired memory, and heart disease.
 For the company, the consequences include absenteeism, turnover, and rising health insurance costs.